graeme-winter/hdf5-talk/README.md

 ```

 Adding the `hdf5plugin` package to your Python install, and `import hdf5plugin` will resolve this.
 Obviously, most of the discussion which brought us to here has been around performance so you are unlikely to be working in Python, so you can fetch the source code [from here](https://github.com/kiyo-masui/bitshuffle) and add this to your application: this is very straightforward.

+> Aside on compression, values etc. - to humans the numbers 0, 1 and -1 are very similar however the symbols we use to represent those (i.e. the bits) are very different!
+These are `0x0000`, `0x0001` and `0xffff` respectively for unsigned shorts: this in turn can put a lot of entropy into the bitstream.

 ## Advanced 1: Virtual Data Sets